 Clear Lake State Park is one of the best outdoor recreation features in Northern Iowa.
 The park sits on a whopping 55 acres of land.
-It is the best place to be if you like outdoor activities because the park has something for everyone.
+If you like outdoor activities, it is the best place to be because the park has something for everyone.

 Clear Lake State Park offers many diverse recreational opportunities because of its strategic location on the lake and the natural beauty surrounding it.
 The park’s main feature is a rolling open ground with oak trees and thickets that host owls, squirrels, rabbits, raccoons, and hundreds of bird species.

 Swimming is among the most common activities in Clear Lake State Park.
 There is an extensive sandy beach, which attracts both young and old swimmers and sunbathers.
 It also provides the best fishing ground for different local fish species.
 Many visitors also come here for jet skiing, windsurfing, and sailing.

 If you also like picnicking, the park is the best place; 10 acres out of the 55-acre space are picnic grounds with tables and grills.
 There are many shady places for a perfect family cookout.
 There is also a playground for kids with playing equipment to keep them busy.

 The Clear Lake State Park also boasts the best campgrounds with modern restrooms, shower facilities, and a trailer dump station.
 If camping isn’t for you, book a room at the Microtel Inn & Suites and Super 8 at Booking.com.

 See Related: Things to Do in Des Moines

 Address: 800 2nd Ave N, Clear Lake, IA 50428, United States

 The current Central Gardens was built on several Clear Lake schools’ former grounds between 1888 and 1988.
 The Central School was relocated, and the old building was razed.
 When Clear Lake City was owned, the local administration determined it would become a community garden space.